 Most of Fort Worth's current libraries - including the Central Library - are out of alignment with the vision for the 21st century library and the community impact described in the Strategic Services Plan.

-The vision is for our libraries to be a place for people and programs.
-By contrast, most of the current libraries are crowded and lack sufficient or appropriate space for programs.
+Most of the current libraries are crowded and lack sufficient or appropriate space for programs.
 Overall, library buildings in Fort Worth are very well maintained.
 However, the growth of library space has not kept up with population growth.

 The average Fort Worth resident has access to less library space today than they did in 1980.
 Today's library space is primarily located within or near the central part of the city.
-Residents inside Loop 820 have more than three times the library space than residents have in the rapidly-growing communities in the north, west, and south.
-Within Loop 820, approximately 40% of the population has access to 80% of the library space.
+Residents inside Within Loop 820, approximately 40% of the population has access to 80% of the library space.
 However, the average age of libraries within or adjacent to Loop 820 is aging compared to branch libraries in growing parts of the city.